garfix/nli-go/doc/remarks.md

+## 2021-03-29

+go:number_of() -> go:count()

+Data in memory bases is now only persisted if a change has taken place.
+This saves 25% of the time to run the blocks world.

 ## 2021-03-27

 Relations are now used as messages, in the communication between the web client and the server.
 Relations can be converted to JSON effortlessly.